truenas/documentation/content/TrueCommand/TCGettingStarted/InterfaceOverview.md

 ![ThemeSelect](/images/TrueCommand/2.0/ThemePallete.png "Theme Select")

-To change a color, click on the color to open a selection menu.
-Select the desired color or enter its HEX color value.
+To change a color, click on the color to open a selection menu, then choose a color or enter its HEX color value.

 ![ThemeCustomize](/images/TrueCommand/2.0/ThemePalleteCustom.png "Theme Customize")